et599y/web-crawler/README.md

 # web-crawler

 ## run.py
-Use BeautifulSoup to catch the song's mp3 file path, and save the paths into txt files.
+Use BeautifulSoup to catch the song's mp3 file path in the rocknation website, and save the mp3 paths into txt files.

 ## get_csv.py
-Get the song's chords file path, and save the paths into txt files.
+In Reference Data, use BeautifulSoup to get the song's chords file path.
+Then save the paths into txt files.

 ## Reference websites
 - Reference Data
 http://isophonics.net/datasets

-- Download MP3 files website
+- Rocknation: Download MP3 files
 https://rocknation.su/mp3/